Private storage by default

 On-device fallback and what never leaves

 The core of MorningKeep still works even when cloud AI is unavailable or disabled.
-You can capture new Sparks, keep your history, and continue using the app as your record of thought without being forced through a remote model call.
+You can capture new Sparks, keep your history, and continue using the app as your record of Sparks without being forced through a remote model call.
 That on-device fallback matters because it keeps the product useful even when you want a more private mode or when the network is not cooperating.

-Some things are designed never to leave the device at all.
-Health data used to understand your rhythms is processed on-device.
 Biometric systems like Face ID or Touch ID remain inside Apple's secure hardware model.
 Sensitive credentials stay in Keychain storage rather than being exposed as plain account secrets inside the app.
 If you never send a Spark through an AI feature, it stays in the local and CloudKit path instead of being shipped to an external provider.

 The same principle applies to identity.
 MorningKeep uses Apple account primitives instead of asking you to build a separate public profile for a private thinking app.
-That keeps the product narrower: fewer copies of your information, fewer places to secure, and fewer assumptions that your personal reflections should become platform data.
+That keeps the product narrower: fewer copies of your information, fewer places to secure, and fewer assumptions that your personal Sparks should become platform data.

 The practical takeaway is simple: MorningKeep is built to earn trust by limiting what moves, verifying the parts that do move, and giving you the choice to keep your thinking closer to home when that matters more than convenience.